amreenshahid-creator/SYSC3110_UNO/README.md

 - Responsible for coding the whole structure of the game

 Iman Elabd:
-- Reponsible for unit testing
+- Reponsible for all unit testing

 Naima Mamun:
 - Reponsible for creating all UML diagrams